 NOTE 3: The granularity of the subscription policies can either apply to the subscriber (all services), or to particular services.

+The 5G system shall allow operators to exempt priority services (e.g., MPS) from energy consumption limitation controls based on national/regional regulations and operator policy.

 The 5G system shall provide a mechanism to include Energy related information as part of charging information.

 Subject to operator policy and agreement with 3rd party, the 5G system shall provide a mechanism to support the selection of an application server based on energy related information associated with a set of application servers.